LineageOS/charter/device-support-requirements.md

 ## Firmware Dependencies
 * All changes that require device firmware changes MUST be accompanied by an assert to ensure builds are not flashed on imcompatible firmware.
 * All firmware changes SHOULD be documented in a user accessible location to ensure users are able to upgrade their firmware.

+## Recovery

+* All devices using a recovery as their install method MUST support an official recovery (TWRP, Lineage, ...)

 # Quality of life
 ## Commit Authorship